-- Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes
+- .
+Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment whether that is within or outside the home, including online - .
+Preventing impairment of children's mental and physical health or development - .
+Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes